f5devcentral/f5-automation-labs/docs/class1/module3/module3.rst

 L4-7 Application Service Delivery is accomplished by:

--  Consuming F5 iApp templates on BIG-IP devices and creating a Service Catalog (**Declarative**).
+-  Providing **templates** within Ansible Tower as a Service Catalog to interact with **AS3**.

--  Consuming the iWorkflow REST Proxy to drive API calls to BIG-IP devices (**Imperative**).
+-  Utilizing Ansible Tower's **Roll Based Access Control (RBAC)** to divide workloads based on user functions.

 The labs in the module will focus on the high level features in place to achieve full L4-7 automation.
-As mentioned above, iApp Templates are a key component of the chain of linked tools (toolchain) we are building.

-In this Module we will focus on building a **Service Catalog** using the App Services iApp template you learned about in Module 2.
-The focus in Module 2 was to show how to deploy advanced configurations.
-However, a large amount of F5 **Domain Specific Knowledge** was still required to build each deployment.
+In this Module we will provision Ansible Tower to deploy and modify the AS3 declarations you learned about in Module 2.
+The focus of Module 2 was to demonstrate application deployment directly on to the BIG-IP.
+Tower will allow the administrator to build an interface and API for users based on their current role within the orginization.

-From a conceptual point of view, iApp templates alone do not fully satisfy the requirement for a fully **Declarative** interface because while the iApp template simplifies the underlying **Imperative** actions, it does not allow the administrator to build an **Interface** that minimizes or eliminates the need for **Domain Specific Knowledge**.
+For example, in Module 2 we pushed AS3 declarations, updated pool members, and provided the user access to modify the full AS3 declaration.
+This approach would provide each user the same administrative priviledges and may not scale within orginizations with seperate user functions.

-For example, we deployed a service that enabled HTTP Traffic Management with an iRule attached and Profile Customizations.
-To the F5 administrator these are all very familiar terms, however, to a consumer, such as an Application Owner, the terms *Virtual Server*, *iRule*, *Profile*, etc. are foreign concepts.
+To solve this problem Ansible Tower allows the administrator to create **Templates** which can provide further **Abstraction** of the

-To solve this problem iWorkflow allows the administrator to create a **Service Template** that is an **Abstraction** of the iApp templates input fields.
-By doing this the F5 administrator can **create an interface tailored to the use case and knowledge level of the CONSUMER rather than the ADMINSTRATOR**, enabling full featured and complex Layer 4-7 Application and Security services that are tailored to business need and use case rather than the technical implementation.
-Additionally, the **Service Abstraction** achieved when creating the **Service Catalog** enables the easy integration of F5 services with third-party tools and methodologies such as DevOps.
+AS3 declarations.
+The administrator can enforce specific Tenants or parameters to be used based on the user running the Template.
+This abstraction allows the templates to integrated directly in the business based CI/CD toolchains and workflows.

 .. toctree::
    :maxdepth: 1